X-Ray, MRI, Mammography and Other Imaging Services

 Radiologists at Henderson Hospital use nuclear medicine imaging to obtain detailed images of the body to help them identify disease.
 Nuclear medicine, which uses radioactive material to diagnose and determine the severity of disease, offers unique diagnostic information about the function of many organs in the body that other imaging methods may not provide.
 This form of imaging can often identify abnormalities very early in the progression of a disease; this enables treatment to begin at the earliest stage of a disease.
 Nuclear medicine is used to diagnose and monitor a wide range of diseases, including various cancers, heart disease, endocrine, gastrointestinal and neurological disorders.

 X-ray (also called radiography) uses a very small dose of radiation to produce pictures of the inside of the body.
 X-rays are the most frequently used form of medical imaging and they are also the oldest.
 They are often used to help see bone fracture, injuries or infections; they are also used to locate foreign objects in soft tissue.
 In some cases, x-ray tests are used in conjunction with an iodine-based contrast material, which is swallowed, to help doctors see certain organs, blood vessels or tissue.

-To find a radiologist who is affiliated with Henderson Hospital, contact our free Direct Doctors Plus referral service at 702-388-4888.
+To find a radiologist who is affiliated with Henderson Hospital, contact our free physician referral service at 702-388-4888.